dejurin/wordpress-plugin-exchange-rates/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-❤️‍ It is a currency plugin, easy-to-use, with beautiful UI widgets and shortcode.
+❤️‍ It is a currency plugin, easy-to-use, with beautiful UI Currency Converter & Exchange Rates Widgets and with supported shortcode.
 Included exchange rates of 🏦 55 banks of the world.

 == 📌 About ==